-If you’ve never really given it thought to visit Athens, Greece in the past, I hope that the following 5 reasons will make you consider and make it on your bucket list places to go.
+So, if you’ve never visited Athens, Greece in the past, I hope that the following 5 reasons will make you consider and make it on your bucket list places to go.
 It will truly inspire you.

 If you’ve never tried Mediterranean food before, please go do it now 😍 In all actuality, it is truly so good, light, flavorful, and something you will love.
 Greek salad to start with is so simple and so filling AND the feta cheese omg (which I didn’t love before but now 💕).
-Greek yogurt forreal, forreal, so good and topped with honey omg! and don’t get me started on souvlaki or tzatziki or my go to whenever and wherever, a gyro.
+Greek yogurt forreal, forreal, so good and topped with honey omg! and don’t get me started on souvlaki or tzatziki or my go-to whenever and wherever a gyro.
 Ultimately the freshness in the food was unlike anything I really experienced, for that long.
-In the past I have had quality ingredients like when visiting family in Mexico, but it was short lived as I only visited for 1-2 weeks.
+In the past, I have had quality ingredients like when visiting family in Mexico, but it was short-lived as I only visited for 1-2 weeks.
 The everyday freshness in Greek ingredients that I got to experience for those 3 months were all that, and then some, and the amounts of restaurants and eating options in Athens are top-notch!

 Even if you’re not much into going out at night, the sounds of bustling restaurants, people talking over a glass of wine and dinner, people walking around in search of gelato, and people walking to find the next bar to check out, will all make you want to go out and see what the Athenian nightlife is all about.
 Especially in the Plaka area (by the Acropolis) there will be people out almost all night grabbing dinner, drinks, desert, or just walking around and marveling at the beauty of history and the Acropolis lit up at night.
 It’s honestly so beautiful, and one of the prettiest and liveliest sights I have EVER seen.
 Now, if you are into going out and having a good time dancing the night away to Greek pop hits and other popular songs, I would check out the gay district called Gazi.
 It’s not too far from the Plaka area, it’s actually walkable, and you’ll definitely be guaranteed a fun time bar and club hopping around this area.
 Or if you’re into swanky types of ambiances, check out A for Athens in Monastiraki, a rooftop bar where you’ll have one of the most amazing views of the Acropolis and all of Monastiraki square.
 It will take your breath away.
 If you’re into trendy, cool, and stylish bars, then definitely make your way to Six D.o.g.s.
 Literally one of the coolest bars I’ve ever been to that has it all: style, art, just enough swanky feel with underground feels.
 Check it out when you’re in Athens!